MCB (Miniature Circuit Breakers) – Types, Working and Trip Curves

 D-curve devices are suitable for applications where high levels of inrush current are expected.
 The high magnetic trip point prevents nuisance tripping in high inductive applications such as motors, transformers, and power supplies.

-Function: protection and control of the circuits against overloads and short-circuits; protection for circuits which supply loads with high inrush current at the circuit closing (LV/LV transformers, breakdown lamps).
+Functions of Type D MCB are protection and control of the circuits against overloads and short-circuits; protection for circuits which supply loads with high inrush current at the circuit closing ( transformers, breakdown lamps).

 Applications: residential, commercial and industrial.

-Advantages: no nuisance tripping in the case of functional peak currents up to 8xIn, depending on the series; through its highly sensitive thermostatic bimetal trip, the K-type characteristic offers protection to damageable elements in the overcurrent range; it also provides the best protection to 2 cables and lines.
-Applications: commercial and industrial.
+No nuisance tripping in the case of functional peak currents up to 8xIn, depending on the series; through its highly sensitive thermostatic bimetal trip, the K-type characteristic offers protection to damageable elements in the overcurrent range; it also provides the best protection to 2 cables and lines.

 5. Type Z MCB: